-My research is focused on plant growth and production, their environmental drivers, and their relationship with plant phenology.
+My research is focused on plant growth, plant phenology, ecosystem biomass production, and their environmental drivers.
 I investigate all major terrestrial ecosystems, in particularly temperate forests and arctic tundra.
 I work at individual-, ecosystem- and global scale, at seasonal and annual level, adopting field-work, data-analysis and modeling.
-My research deals with both fundamental questions as well as applications within the global carbon cycle and the anthropogenic impact on ecosystem biomass production.
+My research deals with both fundamental questions as well as applications about ecosystem modelling within climate models, global carbon cycle and the anthropogenic impact on ecosystem biomass production.

 Example of publications:

 Bertold M, Balzarolo M, Dox I, Leys S, Marchand LJ, Geron C, Portillo-Estrada M, AbdElgawad, H, Asard H, CAMPIOLI M 2019.
 Detecting the onset of autumn leaf senescence in deciduous forest trees of the temperate zone.
 New Phytologist 224: 166-176.